cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 ## What Mutations to Use?

-In Mariposa, a mutation method needs to preserve the semantic meaning and the syntactic structures of a query.
-More precisely, the original query \\( q \\) and its mutant
-\\( q' \\) need to be  both semantically equivalent and syntactically isomorphic.
+In Mariposa, a mutation method needs to preserve not only the semantic meaning but also the syntactic structures of a query.
+More precisely, the original query \\( q \\) and its mutant \\( q' \\) need to be  both semantically equivalent and syntactically isomorphic.
 <!-- it seems reasonable to expect similar performance from
 the solver on both queries. -->